 A UCC-1 filing places a lien on a borrower’s assets.
-Lenders file what is known as a UCC-1 financing statement to secure the funds they loan borrowers.
+Lenders file a UCC-1 financing statement with the secretary of state as a way to secure the funds they loan.

 Once you pay your debt in full, you’ll want to make sure the UCC-1 is canceled.